“What I’m feeling is valid and normal” - What it’s like to be young and aromantic

 Grofu now advocates for aros and aces through @amazingasexuals.
 “It started off as a way to educate more people about my sexuality.
 It helps to connect people who are going through what I’ve been through, who have a shared perspective.”
 Grofu’s Instagram following has grown quickly.
 “People find it useful, but I’m just one part of a whole network of support pages online.”

 I was left in awe of how confidently and coherently these two young people described their experiences.
 They were both keen to share what they’d been through to help other people who are finding it hard to understand their feelings.
 They were positive and optimistic.
-They’d like to educate people about aromantics and make it easier for all us to talk about different kinds of attraction.
+They’d like to educate people about aromantics and make it easier for all of us to talk about different kinds of attraction.

 Being aromantic is as normal as any other sexual or romantic orientation.
 We just need the rest of the world to see it that way.